 Massachusetts General Laws Chapter 40B is designed to facilitate construction of affordable housing in communities where less than 10 percent of its housing stock is affordable (accessible to low and moderate income levels).
 Weston’s affordable housing stock is less than 4 percent as defined by the state.

 Friendly or Unfriendly?

 The 10 percent calculation is based upon the total housing inventory, per the national census.
-Housing units that are built and deed restricted as affordable (accessible to incomes at or under the 80 percent area mean income level) are eligible for inclusion on the state’s Subsidized Housing Inventory (SHI); however, the state values rental units over for-sale units and as such in a development where all units built are rental, all units will count towards the SHI.
+Housing units that are built and deed-restricted as affordable (accessible to incomes at or under the 80 percent area mean income level) are eligible for inclusion on the state’s Subsidized Housing Inventory (SHI); however, the state values rental units over for-sale units.
+As such, in a development where all units built are rental, all units will count towards the SHI.

-A 20-unit for-sale development increases the total housing stock by 20 but only adds 5 to the SHI whereas rental units provides a more even distribution of 20 units to each list and reaching the 10 percent goal faster.
+A 20-unit for-sale development increases the total housing stock by 20 but only adds 5 to the SHI, whereas rental units provide a more even distribution of 20 units to each list thereby reaching the 10 percent goal faster.

-When a town is below the required 10 percent, leaving it susceptible to unfriendly 40B developers, the town has an option to proactively plan for developing affordable housing on its own terms by creating a state-approved Housing Production Plan.
-When this plan is put into action, meaning the town is moving forward in building, the plan becomes certified.
+When a town is below the state’s required 10 percent, the town has an option to proactively plan for developing affordable housing on its own terms by creating a state-approved Housing Production Plan.
+When this plan is put into action, meaning the town is moving forward in the building, the plan becomes certified.

 A state-certified plan gives the town "Safe Harbor" status, which allows the town to have more control over 40B developments.
 Weston currently has an approved Housing Production Plan, but it is not yet certified.